 Change your dog’s diet

 If your dog is suffering from a food allergy, you might want to try changing his diet to avoid the potential allergen.
 You can start by introducing other protein sources or changing the brand of ingredients used.
+Meatless dog food can be a good hypoallergenic option to feed to your dog.

 Do ensure to start slowly so that your dog’s digestive system can better adjust to the change in diet!